Pankajzire/django-todo/README.md

 11. write following commands

-*     sudo docker build . -t todo-app
+*     sudo docker-compose down
-*     sudo docker run -d -p  8000:8000 todo-app
+*     sudo docker-compose up -d --force-recreate --no-deps --build web

 10. create
 11. build
 12. Copy Public IP of your instance open it in new tab with :8000